 ‘Kevin Yam takes care of clients well, and is highly professional‘.

 - Represented four former non-executive directors of skincare company Magic Holdings in MMT proceedings regarding an alleged breach of SFO disclosure regulations after L’Oréal acquired all shares in the client; three were cleared of the charges.

 - Representing a prominent, listed company executive in connection with ongoing regulatory and criminal investigations involving the first ever joint operations between the Independent Commission Against Corruption (ICAC) and the SFC.

-At Latham & Watkins LLP, Catherine McBride shares leadership of the practice with counsel Simon Hawkins.
+At Latham & Watkins LLP, Catherine McBride shares leadership of the practice with recently promoted partner Simon Hawkins.
 Fintech mandates are prominent in the group's workload; in a recent example, the team assisted Insight Fintech, a subsidiary of Xiaomi, with its successful application for a virtual banking licence from the HKMA.

 ‘Simon Hawkins is excellent, he’s very experienced and always responsive and proactively flags market developments that may be under the general radar but relevant to us, which is much appreciated‘.